Gridya/Hello-Sigfox-Via-Terminal-Serial/README.md

 ## Step 3: Sigfox Backend Login

-Before sending the first message, we will login in the Sigfox Backend and make sure our device has been registered, and that we are in the correct screen to monitor the incomming data.
+Before sending the first message, we will login in the Sigfox Backend and make sure our device has been registered, and that we are in the correct screen to monitor the incoming data.
 Follow this steps:

 1. Browse to http://backend.sigfox.com and login with your credentials.